orbs-network/validator-instructions/public/certified_committee.md

  - Contact info - email address
  - Short bio/intro
  - Location of Servers (such as AWS region, if the node is deployed on AWS)

+The details should be provided in English.
+A Guardian may choose to provide the details in languages other than English, in addition to the English version.

 The Guardian should provide the URL through the [Guardian Registration interface](https://guardians.orbs.network/registration) -> Guardian Details URL.

 It is recommended to place the Details page on the Guardian website.